Kokomo Records

-Kokomo Records was an American independent record label, founded in the 1960s by Ted Griffiths and Trevor Huyton.
+Kokomo Records was a British independent record label, founded in 1967 by Ted Griffiths and Trevor Huyton in Manchester.

 It reissued pre-war blues recordings by musicians such as Texas Alexander, Kokomo Arnold, Barbecue Bob, Doctor Clayton, Robert Johnson, Blind Willie McTell, Buddy Moss and Tampa Red.

+One of its flagship releases was Robert Johnson: Mississippi Delta Blues Singer which was one of the earliest dedicated LP collections of Johnson’s work and predated his subsequent fame.